If you’re into the “spirit world,” there is a haunted bridge in Gettysburg PA that should be on your bucket list for 2023.

 There is a walking trail that winds along Marsh Creek to a low dam and a charming area to relax and cool off on a hot summer day.

-Finding The Haunted Bridge In Gettysburg
+Directions To The Haunted Bridge In Gettysburg

 The Sachs haunted covered bridge in Gettysburg is a little hard to find, but worth the effort.
-Here are detailed directions.

 After you pass Black Horse Tavern Road on your right, keep your eyes open for Roberta Way on your left, and turn there.
 You will then take a right onto Waterworks Road, which takes you to a small parking area.
 This side of the haunted bridge in Gettysburg has a wheelchair ramp.